aws-samples/serverless-patterns/route53-alb-fargate-cdk-dotnet/README.md

 ﻿# Running Web API on ECS Fargate with custom domain backed with ALB, fronted by Route53, and secured with ACM Certificate

-This pattern shows how to deploy a containerized Web API to the Amazon ECS fargate service, and expose it with a custom domain using Route53.
+This pattern shows how to deploy a containerized Web API to the Amazon ECS fargate service, and expose it with a custom domain using Amazon Route53.

 This pattern uses .NET as a programming language to create the entire CDK stack.